mobasherahmed/invoice-app/README.md

 1- Run `node server.js` for a backend server.
 Keep it running on a seperate terminal.

 2- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+3- You have to login to access app [ You can use one of static users defined on assets/data/users.json file].

 ## Notes